Dermatology · Papulosquamous Disorders

 Vignette unlocked

-A 28-year-old male presents to the clinic with a persistent rash on his elbows and knees.
-Physical examination reveals well-demarcated erythematous plaques covered in a thick, silvery micaceous scale.
-When the physician scrapes the surface of the lesion, punctate bleeding is observed.
-The patient also reports morning stiffness in his fingers, which appear swollen and resemble a sausage digit.
+A 34-year-old male presents with a chronic skin rash on his elbows and knees that has persisted for several months.
+Physical examination reveals well-demarcated, erythematous plaques covered with silvery micaceous scales.
+When the patient scrapes the surface of the lesion, he develops punctate bleeding.
+He also reports morning stiffness in his fingers and notes that his distal interphalangeal joints appear swollen and tender.

-What is the most likely diagnosis and the underlying pathophysiology?
+What is the most likely diagnosis and the most appropriate initial systemic management if topical therapy fails?

 +Reveal answer